 The two main threats are competition for food from livestock and introduced species such as rabbits, and predation by foxes and feral cats.
 Bilbies are known to enclose themselves in their burrows to escape from predators, which will often come in after them.

 Changing fire patterns have also affected Bilbies.
 Large hot wildfires remove the cover provided by vegetation over vast continuous areas making Bilbies more vulnerable to predation.
-That's why it's very important that traditional patch burning is undertaken by Indigenous rangers in the areas where Bilbies remain.
+That's why it's very important that traditional patch burning is undertaken in the areas where Bilbies remain.
 Small patch burns act as fire breaks and reduce the size of large wildfires, they also promote food plants for the Bilby.

 The Bilby is listed as vulnerable on the International Union for Conservation of Nature Red List.